ericwbailey/ericwbailey.website/source/writing/ham-biscuit-on.md

   </figcaption>
 </figure>

-The sign is used to indicate if that particular McDonalds had [Country Ham Biscuits](https://national.restaurant/mcdonalds-country-ham-biscuit) left in stock.
-Presumably, they’re a popular enough menu item that installing the sign saves both people ordering and the people working time and anguish.
+The sign is used to indicate if that particular McDonald’s had [Country Ham Biscuits](https://national.restaurant/mcdonalds-country-ham-biscuit) left in stock.
+Presumably, they’re a popular enough menu item that installing the sign saves both people ordering and working at at McDonald’s time and anguish.

 The Ham Biscuit sign is also absurd.
 It features as a recurring joke in one of the Slack groups I participate in, enough to warrant creating custom emoji for it: